kitesurfer1404/ccc_simple_ham_dashboard/README.md

 ```

 * Disable all powersaving settings, screensaver etc.
-* Add autorun.sh to the starup programms
+* Add autorun.sh to the startup programs
 * Reboot